oleksiikolomiietssnapp/CounterPicker/README.md

 ## Overview

-This component mimics traditional mechanical counters commonly found in industrial equipment, meter readers, and measurement devices.
-It displays values with distinct visual separation between main digits (displayed in white) and fractional digits (displayed in red).
+A scrollable wheel picker that mimics mechanical counter displays.
+Features separate main digits and a red fractional digit with a decimal separator, all displayed with a scroll-wheel interaction where each digit column shows the previous, current, and next values.

 ## Configuration